Shelter magazine

-A shelter magazine is a periodical publication with an editorial focus on interior design, architecture, home furnishings, and often gardening.
+A shelter magazine is a periodical publication with an editorial focus on interior design, architecture, home furnishings, and/or gardening.

 The term is most often used in the U.S. magazine publishing trade.
 The earliest example of this "chiefly N[orth] Amer[ican]" meaning recorded by the Oxford English Dictionary is from a New York Times article published on July 3, 1946, in reference to Your Own Home, a "shelter magazine devoted to low-cost housing", which was reported to have gained a new advertising manager.